-Although it may seem strange, adding oatmeal to your diet can help your body increase its milk supply (source).
+Although it may seem strange, adding oatmeal to your diet can help your body increase milk supply (11).
 Try to add a serving a few times a week.

-Other foods you can add that seem to help women in their quest to pump more milk include spinach, carrots, fennel, fenugreek seeds, basil, garlic (if your baby doesn’t mind the smell), barley, asparagus, brown rice, apricots, almonds, brewer's yeast and sweet potatoes (source).
+Other foods you can add that seem to help women in their quest to pump more milk include spinach, carrots, fennel, fenugreek seeds, basil, garlic, barley, asparagus, brown rice, apricots, almonds, brewer’s yeast, flax seeds and sweet potatoes.

 You can also find can find a bunch of “lactation smoothie” recipes online.
 One of my favorites was using bananas, flaxseed, oats, almond milk and strawberries.

 “Lactation cookies” use many of these same ingredients – just be sure you’re not eating too many and adding excess calories to your diet.